BottleOfErie/TimingTrainer/README.md

-just used to train my hw skills written in 3 hours so i dont promise it's robust
+just used to train my hw skills

+written in less than 4 hours so i dont promise it's robust XD

 this article helped me a lot:https://zhuanlan.zhihu.com/p/69906080